edgio-docs/edgio-docs/guides/contributing.md

 We recommend the following process for submitting a change:

-1. Fork the XDN Docs repository on Github via the web interface.
+1. Fork the {{ PRODUCT_NAME }} Docs repository on Github via the web interface.
 2. Clone the repo and make sure you can run the docs locally.
 3. Make your amazing edit — even a typo fix is an amazing edit!
 4. Commit and push your change back to your fork on Github.
-5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) back to the XDN Docs repository via Github web interface.
+5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) back to the {{ PRODUCT_NAME }} Docs repository via Github web interface.

 For more details, the Pro Git book has a [helpful contributing guide](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) that walks you through the process of submitting a pull request to an open source repository on Github.